eastskykang/machine-learning-project/README.rst

 It is required to publish your code shortly after the kaggle submission deadline (kaggle submission deadline + 24 hours).

-For this purpose, create and push a new branch which is named :code:`legi-number/ml-project-1`, e.g. 17-123-456/ml-project-1.

-The first part has to be your Legi-Number, the number in the second part identifies the project.

-Before you push, you have to make sure that your code passes the flake8 tests.
+First, you have to make sure that your code passes the flake8 tests.
 You can check by running

 .. code-block:: shell